Knowledge into Action

 Practical exercises and interdisciplinary group work will help you to apply your learning in a project to improve the use of research evidence in your local workplace setting.
 It will not, however, give you a quick fix or a magic formula – or take the politics out of policymaking.

 The last date for receipt of complete applications is 5pm Friday 27th April 2018.
 Regrettably, late applications cannot be accepted.

-- Prepare a case study of the challenges to implementing evidence in a real-world setting
+- Produce a written case study of an attempt to implementevidence in a real-world setting.

 - Knowledge to Action?
 Evidence-Based Health Care in Context Edited by Sue Dopson and Louise Fitzgerald ISBN: 978-0-19-920510-3

 "This was the best module I have attended so far on the MSc programme.
 It has helped identify 'the gap' in my ability to transfer knowledge into action and given me some useful strategies and theory to underpin my work."